 Now, in the event you decide to assign your negative keyword to a negative keyword list (and then apply said list to multiple areas within your account), there are some additional processes to follow.
 Let’s take a look at those.

 Creating Lists of Negative Keywords

-Let’s face it: an AdWords account built solely on exact match keywords probably isn’t even effective if you’re Ford or BMW.
+Let’s face it: a Google Ads account built solely on exact match keywords probably isn’t even effective if you’re Ford or BMW.
 As such, you need to rely on broad and phrase match keywords to ensure adequate search volume and uncover new opportunities.
 But there is, of course, a downside to this sort of fishing expedition: you’re probably competing for the same impressions across campaigns.

 Let’s say you sell cat and dog clothes through your eCommerce website.